arvislacis/webotest/README.md

 ### Acknowledgments

-Other npm packages also were used, to make thing happen, check the `package.json` file to see the list of dependencies and under `other_resources` directory.
+Other npm packages also were used, to make things happen, check the `package.json` file to see the list of dependencies and under `other_resources` directory.